siege-media/kob-automation/README.md

 ## Step 1: Create Cloud Project

-Inside your Google Cloud Dashboard project dropdown menu, select “New Project,” give your project a descriptive name, and once created, select this new project within your dropdown menu.
+Inside your Google Cloud Dashboard project dropdown menu (console.cloud.google.com), select “New Project,” give your project a descriptive name, and once created, select this new project within your dropdown menu.

 ## Step 2: Enable Google Search API

-In the home menu, go to “APIs & Services” > Library.
+In your Google cloud console home menu, go to “APIs & Services” > Library.
 Search for “Custom Search API” Note, you’ll only be able to query this API 100 times per day for free.
 The Custom Search Engine JSON API costs $5 per 1000 queries.

 You’ll now need to configure an “oAuth Consent Screen.”
 Select “Internal” or “External,” noting that an external app may be subject to more scrutiny/approval process from Google.
 You can also retroactively publish a project for external use so I’ll select “Internal” so that the tool can be used by anyone with a Siege Media email address and select “Create.”